Skip to content

 It includes self-access online resources and activities as well as a live programme of on-campus workshops that also offer you the chance to meet members of staff and other students.

-Step Up to HE is free of charge and is available before the September term starts so that you can access information and resources before course teaching begins.
+Step Up to HE is free of charge and is available before the September term starts so that you can access information and resources before programme teaching begins.

 Developed and delivered by a team of staff and students, it covers a range of areas to support your transition into university.
 These include: